RobinVala2/senior-os/ssec/README.md

     mount /dev/sdb1 /mnt
     ```

-3. Run UNetbootin.
+5. Run UNetbootin.
 If you do not have it installed, visit https://unetbootin.github.io/ and folow the
 instructions for instalation.
 Select Diskimage and find Ubuntu iso file on your system.
-It is recommended to download the
+It is recommended
-iso file of Ubuntu directly from https://ubuntu.com/download rather than using UNetbootin to
+to download the iso file of Ubuntu directly from https://ubuntu.com/download rather than using UNetbootin
-download the iso file for you.
+to download the iso file for you.
+Choose 1.5 GB of data persistent space.
+Choose the first partition
+on your disk.
+Confirm the instalation.

 ### Program Installation

-To install Ssec follow these steps:
+Boot into the operating system on your flash drive.
+To install Ssec, follow these steps:

-1. **Python**: Make sure Python is installed on your system.
+1. Make sure Python is installed on your system.

+2. Clone this repository to your system.

-2. **Dependencies**: Install the necessary dependencies:
+3. Install the necessary dependencies:

-Either
+Either with pip requrements file:
     ```bash
+    pip install -r requirements.txt
+    ```

+Or you can install these packages directly:
+    ```bash
     apt install python3-pycryptodome
 	apt install python3-tk
 	pip install argon2-cffi
     ```

-1. Insert the USB drive into the target computer.
-2. Run the encryption program executable from the USB drive.
+4. Run the install.sh script and input the necessary arguments.
-3. Follow the on-screen instructions to set up and configure the system.

 ## Usage